Colombia

 Grant Period

-Grant dates correspond to the academic year, August 2025 to May 2026.
-Changes to or deferrals of the grant period are not allowed.
-Through a selection process, Fulbright Colombia offers a select number of grantees the opportunity to extend their grants in Colombia for a second academic year through the "Senior ETA Program."
-Senior ETAs receive the same benefits as they did in their first year, including round-trip airfare.
+In addition, through a competitive process, Fulbright Colombia offers a select number of grantees the opportunity to extend their grants in Colombia for a second academic year through the Senior ETA Program.
+Senior ETAs receive the same benefits as their first year, including round-trip airfare.

 Orientation